Staying Safe During Cold Weather Alerts in Dallas

 Check your heating system before winter arrives.
 Replace filters and schedule maintenance.

-Have alternative heating sources ready, such as space heaters or wood-burning stoves, but use them safely to avoid fire hazards.
+Have alternative heating sources ready, such as space heaters or wood-burning stoves.
+Use them safely to avoid fire hazards.

 Keep a supply of blankets and warm clothing easily accessible.

-If you lose power, close off unused rooms to conserve heat and avoid opening the refrigerator frequently.
+If you lose power, close off unused rooms to conserve heat.
+Avoid opening the refrigerator frequently to keep food cold longer.

 Dress in Layers to Stay Warm Outside